 People or Land: What do we need most?

-The Resilient Communities Project (RCP) has recently been engaged in a dialogue about whether people or land come first for building resilient communities.
+A group of community builder has recently been engaged in a dialogue about whether people or land come first for building resilient communities.
 They started with just a concept, found that there are people with land to share, then started finding people who want to live on land in a resilient community.
-Many of our friends, including Brad S., Terri W., Chrys O., Paul W., Sahale and many other communities are all looking for the right people.
+Many communities are all looking for the right people.

 The central question is ultimately, “Can we live together?”
 I have a very powerful impression that there is a critical need for a lot more people willing to learn, grow, and heal into community living.
 We don’t seem to be very good at that – YET!
 Seems we have forgotten our interdependence on each other and all life.
 But our heart’s dream yearns and pulls us back together again and again.
 We need each other.